danofhisword/danofhisword.github.io/_posts/2015-01-08-talking-about-quality.markdown

 I say "values" and not "standards", "rules" and "process" ... rules were meant to be broken right? :)

 We then take discussion outcomes and use practices which support our values.
-As an ongoing checkpoint we revist the values in retros, to check if the our values or practices nead realignment.
+As an ongoing checkpoint we revist the values in retros, to check if the our values or practices need realignment.
 Taking an hour to workshop at the start and 5 minutes in retros can pay back many times over.
 Once the practices become culture we often don't even need to revisit anymore.